imbavirus/BookKeepAPI/README.md

 dotnet test
 ```

-Or use the convenience script:
+For convenience, you can also use the provided PowerShell 7 script:
 ```powershell
 ./run-tests.ps1
 ```